Table of Contents

 What is nutrient transport?

-Simply put, nutrient transport systems move and deliver nutrients to their intended destinations throughout the mind and body.
+Simply put, nutrient transport requires numerous complex systems to move and deliver nutrients to their intended destinations throughout the mind and body.

 Nutrient transport systems are vital and complex however, the purpose of this page is to merely introduce you to a component of human nutrition you probably never heard about.